DhananjeyanMS/cypress/Explanation.md

    - **Keyboard navigation**: Ensures that users can navigate the login form using the keyboard (Tab and Enter keys).
    - **Responsive form validation**: Verifies that the login form responds to invalid data inputs and provides feedback for accessibility.

+### Challenges
+1. **Handling DOM Elements inside iframes**:
+   - Cypress generally doesn’t support interacting directly with elements inside iframes, which posed a bit of a challenge.
+To work around this, I used keyboard actions as an alternative way to interact with the application when needed, which allowed me to automate specific steps without needing direct access to iframe elements.

+2. Working with Alerts:
+   - Cypress automatically handles browser alerts, but testing the content within alerts is still a challenge.
+In cases where I needed to verify alert text, I captured the text element and added assertions to validate it.
+However, for scenarios that required testing multiple consecutive alerts, Cypress struggled to manage these interactions sequentially.
+This required some experimentation and adjustments in the test flow to handle alerts more effectively.

 ### Potential cases for future implementation

 Here are some potential areas for improvement: